japial/japial/README.md

 ## Hi!
 I'm Jahangir Alom Pial

-#### Web App and API Developer⁣ | Expert on ReactJS, Laravel, TypeScript, JS and PHP | Solution Explorer
+#### Web App and API Developer⁣ | Expert on PHP, TypeScript, JS, ReactJS and Laravel | Solution Explorer

 #### Skills at a glimpse: